-Carnitas are very versatile.
+Pork carnitas are very versatile.
 You can serve them either in warm flour tortillas or corn tortillas, similar to how I serve my Fajitas.
-They also go great in taco shells, with rice, on top of warm tortilla crisps or simply on its own as a poke bowl with various salad ingredients and cooked beans of your choice.
+They also go great in taco shells, with rice, on top of warm tortilla chips or simply on its own as a poke bowl with various salad ingredients and cooked beans of your choice.

 Crispy Pork Carnitas

-- 1.5 kilos boneless pork shoulder or pork Boston butt
+- 1½ kg boneless pork shoulder or pork Boston butt

-- 2 tablespoons store-bought fajita or homemade fajita seasoning
+- 2 tbsp store-bought fajita or homemade fajita seasoning

-- Few dashes of chipotle or Tabasco sauce (optional)
+- a few dashes of chipotle or Tabasco sauce (optional)